10 Best Computer Science Competitions for High School Students

 Location: Virtual

-Eligibility: Must be a middle or high school student in a participating congressional district and must also be residents of such district.
+Eligibility: Must be a middle or high school student in a participating congressional district and must also be a resident of such district.
 Teams may not have more than 4 members.

-Members of the U.S. House of Representatives host this district-wide Congressional App Challenge for middle school and high school students.
-The idea of this competition is to encourage students to problem-solve for real-world challenges through coding.
+U.S. House of Representatives members host this district-wide Congressional App Challenge for middle and high school students.
+The goal of this competition is to encourage students to solve real-world challenges through coding.
+For tips on winning this competition, check out our blog here.

 Location: Virtual

-Eligibility: Must be an elementary, middle or high school student.
-Please check if your school has registered for the competition.
+Eligibility: Must be an elementary, middle, or high school student.
+Check if your school has registered for the competition.

 Prize: Certificates and cash prizes (amount not disclosed).

 Competition dates: There are multiple rounds of competitions.
-The current round closes March 5, 2023, at 11:59pm EST.
+The current round closes on March 5.

-ACSL organizes computer programming and computer science contests for K-12 schools, organizations and local groups.
+ACSL organizes computer programming and computer science contests for K-12 schools, organizations, and local groups.
 Last year, over 700 teams in the United States, Canada, Europe, and Asia participated.
 ACSL offers multiple divisions, providing an appropriate challenge for students of varying ages and abilities.
-Each season is divided into four contests, testing students on fundamental concepts in computer science, ranging from Number Systems to Boolean Algebra to Digital Electronics.
-In the upper divisions, each contest also includes a problem to solve by programming using Python, C++ or Java.
+Each season is divided into four contests, testing students on fundamental concepts in computer science, from Number Systems to Boolean Algebra and Digital Electronics.
+In the upper divisions, each contest also includes a problem to solve by programming using Python, C++, or Java.
+To learn more about this competition, check out our complete guide here.

 Eligibility: Must be a high school student.